andrewmolyuk/pixar/README.md

 The main features of Pixar are:

+- Nothing is overridable during the run of the program, so it's lossless
 - Copy or move photos and videos to structured folders according embedded EXIF information
 - Run from a batch file or the command line on Mac, Linux or Windows
 - Choose which file extensions to process
 - Simulation run for testing and checking purposes
 - Log the list of the processed files in the CSV file
 - Limit the number of actions to be performed at the same time
+- Skip duplicate files or place them into a separate folder

 ## Roadmap and User Suggestions

-- Control how duplicate files are handled when found.
-Skip, Rename, Overwrite or Move to a separate folder
 - Move or copy unhandled files into separate folder
 - Optionally move or copy files without exif data to structured folders using the file modification date
 - Create sub folder for events when more than specific amount of pictures where created during specific time interval